MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 3. Start command prompt as administrator, navigate to txt2al.exe, and run the following command to convert to *.al.
 By default, the location is C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\140\RoleTailored Client

     ```
-    txt2al --source=C:\exporttoal --target=C:\exporttoal\al --dotNetAddInsPackage=C:\exporttoal\dotnet\mydotnet.al
+    txt2al --source=C:\exporttoal\expoertedbc14app2.txt --target=C:\exporttoal\al2 --injectDotNetAddIns --dotNetAddInsPackage=C:\exporttoal\dotnet\mydotnet.al
     ```

     This will create separate al file for each object.

 3. Create a new application database on BC 15.
-Use the New-NAVApplicationDatabase cmdlet of the Aministration Shell:
+Use the New-NAVApplicationDatabase cmdlet of the Administration Shell:

     ```
     New-NAVApplicationDatabase -DatabaseServer navdevvm-0127\BCDEMO -DatabaseName MyTest15Db